BountySecurity/gbounty/README.md

 	As it causes a noisy output, must be used in combination with -o/--output flag -ares, --all-responses
-    	If specified, results will include all responses By default, only those requests that caused a match are included in results As it causes a noisy output, must be used in combination with -o/--output flag -se, --show-errors
+    	If specified, results will include all responses By default, only those requests that caused a match, and no response, are included in results As it causes a noisy output, must be used in combination with -o/--output flag -se, --show-errors
     	If specified, failed requests are included in results